Learn ➜ Material Health GuidesAdhesives

 What are biocides in wallpaper paste?

-Biocides (also called mildewcides, fungicides, or antimicrobials) are chemicals that kill organisms—including mold, mildew, bacteria, and fungi.
-They're added to certain adhesives, most often wallpaper, to prevent mold growth.
+Biocides (also called mildewcides, fungicides, or antimicrobials) are chemicals that kill or inhibit the growth of organisms including mold, mildew, bacteria, and fungi.
+They are added to certain adhesives, most often wallpaper paste, to prevent mold growth and to extend product shelf life.
+The most commonly used biocides in commercial wallpaper paste are isothiazolinones, typically used at very low ppm concentrations.

 Why does wallpaper paste contain biocides?